tithrion/emma/README.md

 # emma
-Configures the operating mode of emagic MIDI devices (UNITOR8,AMT8,MT4)
+Configures the operating mode of emagic MIDI devices (UNITOR8,AMT8,MT4) on Linux

 Install: